-A ballot proposition asks voters to authorize a $3.9 million capital reserve fund for projects such as kitchen and bathroom renovations, elevator refurbishment, ceiling replacement and other projects at district schools.
+A ballot proposition asks voters to authorize a $950,000 capital reserve fund for school building improvements to cafeterias and elevators and for steam trap replacements.

 Two seats are open in the by-seat election.
 Incumbent Denise DellaCorte is being challenged by Roni Kropf, and incumbent Douglas Vigo is running unopposed.
 Terms are three years.